Chris3Arcadia/AutocatalyticWTA/readme.md

 ## Cite

-If you use this code in your own work, please cite our paper:
+Please cite our paper if you use this code in your own work:

 ```
 @article{arcadia2020submitted,